fs-webdev/skill-building-program/badges-active/accessibility/_micro_semantic_html.md

 Goals:
 ------

-- You have done some exploration in the {CATEGORY} subject fields
+- You have demonstrated the basic foundations in semantic HTML
-- You have applied this exploration to a practical result, and shared it back with the community
+- You should know how to properly use headings, landmark elements, lists, forms, labels, fieldsets, buttons, and links

 Intro